-This is the turf of Hadoop and parallel DBMSs, which compete with each other [4].
-In most systems parallel processign requires three phases: (1) partitioniong data and distributing chunks/blocks; (2) running processing code on each partition; (3) gathering or assembling partial results.
+Parallel processing is the main strength of Big Data Hadoop systems and parallel DBMSs, which complement each other [6].
+In most systems parallel processign requires three phases: (1) partitioniong data records and distributing them into chunks/blocks across nodes; (2) running processing code on each data partition; (3) gathering or assembling partial results for further computation or getting final results.
 Phase 1 may require sorting, automatically or manually and hashing records by a key.
-In general, the goal is to run independently on each partition and minimize coordination.
-There is a debate between scaleup (more cores, more RAM) and scale out (more machines, less RAM on each).
+The main requirement is to process each partition independently, minimizing node or process coordination (an overhead).
+Given hardware evolution and cloud computing, there is a dilemma between going for scaleup (more cores, more RAM) or scale out (more machines, less RAM on each).
 In DS languages there is automatic parallelism in the object code which is optimized for modern multicore CPUs.
 Multicore CPUs, larger RAM and SSDs favor doing analysis in one beefy machine.
 On the other hand, big data, especially "Volume" support distributed processing to overcome the I/O bottleneck.
 Streams, being sequential data, lead to distributed filtering and summarization, but commonly centralized processing of complex models.
 Hadoop and DBMSs offer a parallel version of scan, sort and merge/join.
 However, Hadoop systems trail DBMSs on indexing and advanced join processing, but the gap keeps shrinking.
 When there are indexes, either in main memory or secondary storage filtering, joining and aggregations can be accelerated.